Looking for the best time to visit Montreal, Canada? I'll take you through weather, events, crowd levels, and prices for each month and season.

 Winter is the best time to visit Montreal for those that LOVE snow and cold weather activities

-This should go without saying, but if you don’t like the bitter cold then stay away from Montreal in December, January, and February.
-Temperatures range from 0 to 10 for the lows and high 10s to mid 20s for the highs.
+This should go without saying, but if you don’t like the bitter cold then stay away from Montreal in winter.
+Temperatures range from 0 to 10 for the lows and 10 to 20 for the highs.

-If you’re brave enough to bare the bone chilling cold you will get to experience some extremely fun winter activities.
+If you’re brave enough to bare the bone chilling cold, you'll get to experience some extremely fun winter activities.
 From ordinary winter sports like ice skating and skiing to more unique adventures like dog sledding.

 Don't assume the entire city enters into a non-eventful calm during winter!
 Put on your most flattering snowsuit (oxymoron?) and attend Igloofest, a giant outdoor music festival in the snow.
 Looking for some family winter fun?
 Attend Fête des Neiges de Montréal for family activities in the snow including shows, ice sculpting demonstrations, frosty slides, and dog sledding.

 Montreal in December brings plenty of Christmas activities for families, couples, and solo travelers.
-This festive time of year is definitely the best time to go to Montreal for those that want to feel like they're in a winter wonderland complete with lots of snow and festive decorations.
+This festive time of year is definitely the best time to visit Montreal for those that want to feel like they're in a winter wonderland complete with lots of snow and festive decorations.

-Montreal in March, April, and May can be hit or miss, which is why it's my least favorite time to visit.
-If you're OK with a gamble on the weather it could really make for a fun springtime vacation.
+Montreal in spring can be hit or miss, which is why it's not the best time to visit Montreal (IMO).
+If you're OK with a gamble on the weather or plan to book your trip last minute after you investigate the weather, it could make for a fun springtime vacation.
+Just have low expectations with weather and then you may get lucky and be pleasantly surprised.

 The city comes alive after braving the harsh winter and there is a noticeable excitement in the air to finally enjoy the outdoors again.
 By the end of spring the festival calendar starts filling up, locals are back out on their bikes or walking the streets with a spring (pun intended) in their step.

-Like fall, you will see lower hotel prices and fewer crowds.
+Like fall, you'll see lower hotel prices and fewer crowds.
 Lows range from the high 10s to low 40s and highs are anywhere from the low 30s to mid 60s.
-The main concern with Montreal in spring is how unpredictable it can be.
+The main concern with spring in Montreal is how unpredictable it can be.
 You could find yourself in a t-shirt or donning a pair of snow boots in April.

 Similar to cities like Chicago, the last snowfall of the season is hard to predict.
-If you’re willing to take the chance you may just be rewarded with a stunning cherry blossom display…otherwise…visit during summer and early fall for pleasant sightseeing weather.
+If you’re willing to take the chance (or book a last minute trip after watching the weather) you may just be rewarded with a stunning cherry blossom display…otherwise…visit during summer and early fall for pleasant sightseeing weather.

 The best time to visit Montreal would be summer.
 This is my personal favorite season to explore Montreal.
-Next up would be fall with the gorgeous autumn colors.
+Next up would be early fall with the gorgeous autumn colors.
 Third place goes to winter, specifically the Christmas season.
-Last up is spring since the weather can be unpredictable.
+Last in line for the best time to visit Montreal is spring since the weather can be unpredictable.

 See my other Canada blog posts!